 This decision subsequently led Peugeot to pursue legal action against the Federation claiming that the bans would bring immense financial losses for the company.
 However, most argue that the real reason for the lawsuit was that Peugeot didn’t have anything close to a four-wheel drive Group A car and as such would no longer be able to favourably compete in the WRC.
 Nonetheless, the damages claimed by Peugeot were in the millions of dollars, money that the FISA didn’t want to lose in court.

-Balestre thus saw an opportunity to strike a deal with Peugeot since the manufacturer had been disqualified by the officials at the 1986 Sanremo rally – a decision that Peugeot had appealed.
+Balestre thus saw an opportunity to strike a deal with Peugeot since the manufacturer had been disqualified by the local officials at the 1986 Sanremo rally – a decision that Peugeot had appealed.
 This disqualification had given the driver championship to Lancia’s Markku Alén in lieu of Peugeot’s Juha Kankkunen.
 The FISA subsequently decided to annul the results of the rally, thus stripping the title from Alén and giving it to Kankkunen instead, which officially gave Peugeot their second double title victory in a row.
-Insiders highly suspected that this was a decision to soothe the relation between the Federation and Peugeot, whom’s lawsuit had been rejected, and make them not appeal the ruling – it worked.
+Insiders highly suspected that this was a decision to soothe the relation between the Federation and Peugeot, whom’s lawsuit had been ultimately rejected, and make them not appeal the ruling – it worked.

 Here’s a very interesting Top Gear report of the Group B cancellation and proposed replacement Group S rules: